daimo-eth/daimo/README.md

 ### Daimo is a stablecoin wallet

 Single stablecoin, single rollup, payments only.
+Cross-chain transfers coming soon.

 No seed phrases.
 Keys are generated in your phone's secure enclave and never leave.
 You can add multiple devices to secure your account.
 Under the hood, it's